alaTest Sites

 619 reviews

 alaTest has collected and analyzed 619 reviews of Sony DCR-HC42.
 The average rating for this product is 3.6/5, compared to an average rating of 4.0/5 for other Camcorders for all reviews.
-Comments about the size and image quality are overall positive.
-The price and portability also get good feedback, whereas some have doubts about the viewfinder.
-Views about the color and reliability are different.
+Reviews about the size and image quality are on the whole positive.
+The price and portability also get good feedback.
+There are mixed opinions on the color and reliability, while some have doubts about the viewfinder.

 usability, portability, price, image quality, size